-The BOS committee confirmed the minutes of the BOS meeting held on 13th June, 2020.
+The BOS committee confirmed the minutes of the BOS meeting held on 30th April, 2022.

-- 2. Review of existing programs and their curriculum and necessary changes in the curriculum. - 3.
-Review of Teaching Pedagogy. - 4.
-Planned periodic workshops, Short Term Courses, expert lectures, visits to media industries on topics such as television news production, print production, radio production, digital media production etc.
+- 2. Review of existing programs and their curriculum. - 3.
+Review of Teaching Pedagogy.

+4. Planned periodic Short Term Courses, visits to media industries, workshops and expert lectures on topics such as television news production, print production, radio production, digital media production etc.